Hospital Safety and Quality Improvement

 Hospital Quality Improvement

-For more than nine years, The Hospital and Healthsytem Association of Pennsylvania (HAP) has shown a commitment to the delivery of high-quality, patient-centic health care by partnering with the Centers for Medicare & Medicaid Services (CMS) on collaboratives to improve patient outcomes by reducing Hospital-Acquired Conditions (HAC).
+The Hospital and Healthsytem Association of Pennsylvania (HAP) has shown a commitment to the delivery of high-quality, patient-centic health care by partnering with the Centers for Medicare & Medicaid Services (CMS) on collaboratives to improve patient outcomes by reducing hospital-acquired conditions (HAC).
 During the most recent Hospital Improvement Innovation Network (HIIN) CMS contract, participating Pennsylvania acute care hospitals achieved an overall reduction of 19 percent for HACs, and a 2 percent reduction in readmissions.

 HAP Helps Pennsylvania Hospitals Improve Quality and Safety of Patient Care